Contracts and Arbitration

 republished in 31 International Society of Barristers Quarterly 362 (1996)

+Beginning in the 1980s, the Supreme Court by extravagant decisions, some of them overruling its own prior decisions, has re-written the 1925 Federal Arbitration Act so that it is an effective device for reducing the enforceability of federal and state law made to protect workers, investors, patients, consumers, and franchisees.
 In 2002, I was paid by the National Automobile Dealers Association to make an argument for enactment of a federal law exempting automobile dealers from the Federal Arbitration Act.
 Senator Hatch sponsored the bill ad it was enacted.
-The Rural America Foundation now seeks similar legislation to protect poultry growers.
-Senator Grassley is in 2006 leading the effort and I have supplied him with a memorandum of support.
-Growers, like franchisees, are especially vulnerable to overbearing contracts.
-His proposal is likely to be considered by Congress in 2008.
+The Rural America Foundation sought similar legislation to protect poultry growers and other contract farmers from the oppressive practices of food processors who buy their produce.
+Senator Grassley led the effort and I supplied him with a memorandum of support identical to that supplied to the automobile dealers.
+His proposal was enacted in 2008..

-In 2007, I have published an op-ed piece in the National Law Journal commenting on the fact that automobile dealers are not bound by arbitration clauses in the contracts they sign, but the buyers to whom they sell cars are bound.
+In 2007, I published an op-ed piece in the National Law Journal commenting on the fact that automobile dealers are not bound by arbitration clauses in the contracts they sign, but the buyers to whom they sell cars are bound.
 And I continue to urge NC-AARP and NCATL to address the issue.
 I am heartened that Senator Feingold and others have taken an interest in the problem.
+Congress badly needs to overrule much of what the Court has done to the national law.

 My other publications on this subject are: